 It will fetch all the details and show it to you in well-sorted sections.
 They will have a PC benchmarking tool, obviously, which happens to be a paid CPU stress test software.

 But like most other freeware that you get in the market, this Diagnostics tool is incredibly comprehensive and is geared towards professionals and engineers.
 Along with other utilities the most useful feature that AIDA64 offers is the system stability test, which involves stress testing your CPU, RAM as well as GPU.

-If you have recently overclocked your CPU or GPU or maybe you got yourself a new error correcting them trip and wanted to test performance install will give you pretty much exact stuff that you need to know about your newly equipped hardware.
-It was sure if your CPU starts to throttle due to thermals maybe your GPU overclocking has compromised system stability and needs to be turned down a bit.
+If you have recently overclocked your CPU or GPU.
+Or maybe you got yourself a new error correcting them trip and wanted to test performance.
+This install will give you pretty much exact stuff that you need to know about your newly equipped hardware.
+It was sure if your CPU starts to throttle due to thermals.
+Maybe your GPU overclocking has compromised system stability and needs to be turned down a bit.

 As the name suggests, Intel is not playing around with this one.
 For all of you who are running on an Intel-based system, this CPU stress testing tool is by far the best stress testing tools to stress test your CPU, GPU, and RAM.
 See how they will perform under heavy workloads.
 While stress testing this story gives complete details about the CPU such as its utilization, temperature, any existing thermal throttling, frequency, and threading information.

 The XTU or Extreme training utility is available to download for free at this website.
 You just have to accept their terms and conditions before proceeding to download it.
 As if anyone reads them, right?
 Just scroll to the and then click on I accept and your file will begin download immediately.
 It’s only about 34 megabytes so it should be quick, depending on your internet connection of course!